gowthamrao/rameritrade/README.md

 <!-- badges: end -->

-Use R to interface with the TD Ameritrade API.
-Functions facilitate authentication, trading, price requests, account information, etc. A user will need a TD Brokerage account and TD Ameritrade developer app.
+R package for the TD Ameritrade API.
+Functions include authentication, trading, price requests, account balances, positions, order history, and option chains.
+A user will need a TD Brokerage account and TD Ameritrade developer app.
 Please note, the fate of the TD Ameritrade API is in question after the Charles Schwab acquisition, but there is optimism the API will remain.

 ## Introduction